intel/rohd-hcl/doc/components/multiplier_components.md

 The `PartialProductGenerator` class also provides for sign extension with multiple options including `SignExtension.none` which is no sign extension for help in debugging, as well as `SignExtension.compactRect` which is a compact form which works for rectangular products where the multiplicand and multiplier can be of different widths.

-If customization is needed beyond sign extension options, routines are provided that allow for fixed customization of bit positions, or conditional (mux based on a Logic) form.
+The `PartialProductGenerator` creates a set of addends in its base class `PartialProductArray` which is simply a `List<List<Logic>>` to represent addends and a `rowShift[row]` to represent the shifts in the partial product matrix.
+If customization is needed beyond sign extension options, routines are provided that allow for fixed customization of bit positions or conditional (mux based on a Logic) form in the `PartialProductArray`.

 ```dart
 final ppg = PartialProductGenerator(a,b);